TriKro/rsb-content/part4-evaluative_market_experiment/sales-pitch-smoke-test.md

 Tends to vary significantly based on cost of product and method of distribution.

 * At one extreme, you have low dollar value products.
 Figuring out where to sell and place the product tends to take some time.
 Yet the actual purchase will tend to be an impulse buy.
-* At the other extreme, a large enterprise sale can take months if not years and many meeting with multiple decision makers.
+* At the other extreme, a large enterprise sale can take months, if not years, and many meeting with multiple decision makers.
 For the main decision maker, it's not just a financial decision, as the success of the purchase can impact their career trajectory.

 ### How To